reergymerej/nice-mean/README.md

 *WARNING: There's no guarantee that the comments will be right 100% of the time.
 I'm learning too.*

+## Yeah, You Too

+I may skip over things if they're obvious.
+Please fork if you'd like to help - the more eyes and perspectives the better.

 ---

 # MEAN Stack